MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.exists2['t1,'t2]-function-[fsharp].md

 # List.exists2<'T1,'T2> Function (F#)

 Tests if any pair of corresponding elements of the lists satisfies the given predicate.
+The lists must have equal lengths.

 **Namespace/Module Path:** Microsoft.FSharp.Collections.List